appliedtechnology/java-precourse-labs/lab-01-git-up-and-running/README.md

 #### Let's first set everything up:

-1. Make a new prive repo on GitHub.com and clone it to your own computer.
+1. Make a new repo on GitHub.com and clone it to your own computer.
+If it is your first time doing this, you might have to [create an SSH-key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=windows) and [add it to GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?tool=webui)

 1. Open this cloed folder in VS-Code, create a new file named `news.md`, add a "Hello World" inside and commit that file with an appropriate commit message.